Walid Harfouch

 Walid Harfouch is an international television manager, producer and public figure.
-He serves as the Vice President of the international TV channel Euronews, President of the HDFashion & Lifestyle TV channel, and co-founder of the Super-Nova radio station and the Paparazzi magazine.
+He serves as the Vice President of the international TV channel Euronews, President of the HD Fashion & Lifestyle TV channel, and co-founder of the Super-Nova radio station and the Paparazzi magazine.

 In August 2011, Harfouch initiated the Ukrainian version of the Euronews TV channel.

 He is recognized as the first United Nations Goodwill Ambassador authorized to combat AIDS in Ukraine and is the founder of the NGO "SOS Racism!"

 For over 10 years, Walid Harfouch has been dedicatedly practicing yoga.